Explore the exciting range of academic modules you can choose from for Block 1 of Leeds International Summer School.

 Read the full description of Introduction to special effects in filmmaking in the module catalogue.

-Read the full description of Philosophy of mind and ethics in the module catalogue.
+Read the full description of Reparation for historical injustices in the module catalogue.

 The English country house: a social history